Master's Programme in Finance

 2. Programme-specific requirements

-- GMAT/GRE test score.
-Note that this receives the most weight in selection (exact weightings are not disclosed).
+1) GMAT/GRE test score (This receives the most weight in selection, exact weightings are not disclosed)

-- Motivational letter, preferably less than 300 words
+3) Motivation letter, in English, less than 300 words

 It can be considered an advantage to have completed the basics of finance (discounting and present value, cost of capital, basics of asset pricing and portfolio theory, basics of financial institutions and financial markets).
-Students with little background in finance selected to the programme may be required to complete one or two B.Sc. level finance courses (such as Corporate Finance and/or Financial Markets and Institutions and/or Econometrics for Finance) during their first year of studies.
+Students with little background in finance selected to the programme may be required to complete one or two B.Sc. level finance courses (such as Corporate Finance and/or Financial Markets and Institutions and/or Econometrics for Finance and/or Investment Management) during their first year of studies.

 Location: Aalto University School of Business, Töölö Campus, Helsinki